mozilla-releng/relengdocs/how-tos/partner-repacks.rst

 There are a ton of ``release-partner-repack-*`` and ``release-eme-free-*`` tasks in a given Firefox desktop RC or dot-release promote graph.
 Also `Firefox desktop betas >= b5 <https://github.com/mozilla-releng/shipit/blob/79bbd4c5b30234c54b238d064074399ea45a8803/api/src/shipit_api/admin/release.py#L99-L106>`__.

-Many of these tasks might not be visible in Treeherder.
+Many of these tasks `might not be visible in Treeherder <https://bugzilla.mozilla.org/show_bug.cgi?id=1568367>`__.
 We intentionally hid them, then decided to show them, but haven't finished that process.
 We probably want to make them visible for easier sheriffing of failed release tasks.

 How do I find partner release artifacts?
 ----------------------------------------